 There are also numerous cultural shows, events, and exhibitions in this beach city.
 To catch the best of them, you have advised to time your visit accordingly.

 Acireale is an elegant baroque town.
-Located at a stone-throw distance from Catania, the beach rises up a hill which overlooks the adjacent Ionian Sea.
+Located at a stone-throw distance from Catania, the beach rises a hill which overlooks the adjacent Ionian Sea.

-This beach is a wonderful place to escape from busy city life.
-That is because it confers to you some breath of fresh air not to mention its detached location.
+This beach is a beautiful place to escape from busy city life.
+That is because it confers to you some breath of fresh air, not to mention its detached location.

 Mazara del Vallo

-Mazara, by its conception and design, is a city that is dedicated to all things hospitality.
-As you stroll around and about the city you will come across numerous eateries, hotels, casinos, and high-end restaurants.
+Mazara, by its conception and design, is a city dedicated to all things hospitality.
+As you stroll around and about the town, you will come across numerous eateries, hotels, casinos, and high-end restaurants.

-If you do not like any of the aforementioned water sport, you can still take some of your time to gaze at the anemones, daisies, and wild orchids that surround the area.
+If you do not like any of the water sports, you can still take some of your time to gaze at the anemones, daisies, and wild orchids that surround the area.

 Are you a lover of nature?
 Do you just want to go to a beach and spend some of your time gazing at the breathtaking wonders of nature?

-Among the attractions that await you here are medieval structures, excellent opportunities to take memorable photos, and simply a chance to take some rest and relax.
+Among the attractions that await you here are medieval structures, excellent opportunities to take memorable photos, and only a chance to take some rest and relax.

 Castellammare del Golfo

 Who said going on a holiday overseas ought to be that expensive?
 You can and indeed deserve spending the least to go for such a holiday.